gustavofernandezlembert/Gustavo-Fernandez/README.md

 - [Analyzing the Experience and Device Preferences of Android Users](https://github.com/gustavofernandezlembert/Gustavo-Fernandez/tree/master/ookla)

-  Deep dive into a dataset of Android speed tests, provided by Ookla, with hundreds of features to uncover insights for benchmarking network performance and identifying areas for improvement.
+  Deep dive into a dataset of speed tests, provided by Ookla, with hundreds of features to uncover insights for benchmarking network performance and identifying areas for improvement.

 - [EarthMark](https://github.com/gustavofernandezlembert/Placemarks.KML_TO_HTML)